 Internships can be a valuable learning experience for students.
-An internship is an approved, supervised, in-service, in-depth experience and may vary in length.
-The M.Div. program specifically provides internship opportunities in its curriculum.
+An internship is an approved, supervised, inservice, in-depth experience and may vary in length.
+The M.Div., MAMCS, MACO, and Diploma (Ministerial Formation) programs specifically provide internship opportunities in the curriculum.
 Students in other programs who desire internship experiences should consult with the Director of Contextualized Learning or their program director.
 Students should also consult the Director of Contextualized Learning or their program director to discuss applying chaplaincy experiences to their program.

-Clinical Pastoral Education & Justice Ministry Education
+Clinical Pastoral Education